Lebak Regency

 Lebak Regency (Kabupaten Lebak; /id/) is a regency of Banten province, Indonesia.
 It is located on the island of Java.
-The regency has an area of 3,481.35 km^{2} and had a population of 1,204,095 at the 2010 census and 1,386,793 at the 2020 census; the official estimate as at mid 2023 was 1,480,593.
+The regency has an area of 3,481.35 km^{2} and had a population of 1,204,095 at the 2010 census and 1,386,793 at the 2020 census; the official estimate as of mid-2023 was 1,480,593.
 The town of Rangkasbitung in the north of the regency is the administrative centre.
 The regency is bordered by the Pandeglang Regency to the west, the Serang Regency to the north, and the Tangerang Regency to the north-east, by the Bogor and Sukabumi regencies (both in West Java Province) to the east, and by the Indian Ocean to the south.

 History

 The Lebak Regency is the regency to which the Dutchman Eduard Douwes Dekker, better known by his pseudonym Multatuli, was appointed in 1856 as Assistant Resident.
 Douwes Dekker observed that the local regent exploited the local population and requested his removal.
 He made a few mistakes in this.
 He bypassed his direct chief and overlooked the size of abuse by the regent.
 The regent being of local nobility but paid by the colonial government was regularly in poor circumstances having to keep up with demands of patronage for his large family, according to the adat, the traditional law.
 Bad practices were known and condoned to a certain extent by the colonial administration.
 Governmental research that same year showed however more serious abuse by the lesser local officials.
 The governor-general disapproved of Dekker's tactless conduct and ordered his replacement, which Dekker refused.
 He resigned after three months of duty in Lebak.
 Home he published four years later Max Havelaar, or the Coffee Auctions of the Dutch Trading Company, a pamphlet-novel, which had great influence on later administrators, less by force of analysis than by the vigour of its language, setting a new standard for Dutch literature.